Parabolic automorphisms of hyperkahler manifolds: Isotrivial Lagrangian fibrations

 \section{Isotrivial Lagrangian fibrations}

 Up to this point, to prove non-existence of subtori in a holomorphic Lagrangian fibration, we have used the irreducibility of the corresponding Gauss-Manin local system.
 This works when the Lagrangian fibration is non-isotrivial; for isotrivial Lagrangian fibrations, an extra effort is needed.
+Indeed, though it is irreducible as a variation of Hodge structure, the bundle of the first cohomologies is not necessarily irreducible as a local system in this case (\ref{kummer}).

-Note that the monodromy of the weight one variation of Hodge structures $V$ associated with an isotrivial Lagrangian fibrations is unitary, and therefore finite.
+The monodromy of the weight 1 variation of Hodge structures $V$ associated with an isotrivial Lagrangian fibrations is unitary, and therefore finite.
 Indeed, when the complex structure is constant in the family, the complex structure operator $I$ acting on $V^{0,1}$ as $-\1$ and on $V^{1,0}$ as $\1$ is parallel, and it defines a positive definite Hermitian metric \eqref{_Riemann_Hodge_Equation_}, which is also parallel, hence preserved by the monodromy.